-- Can I Deduct My Property Insurance on My Federal Income Tax?
+How Much of My Tithe Can I Deduct on My Income Tax?

 Tax deductions help reduce your taxes by reducing your taxable income.
 They are not deducted from the amount of income tax you owe.
 For example, if you had to pay a 10 percent income tax on a gross income of $50,000, your income tax would be $5,000.
 If you tithed $5,000, that would reduce your taxable income to $45,000, making your 10 percent income tax payment $4,500.
 It would not reduce your income tax from $5,000 to zero.
 An item that directly reduces your taxes owed is called a tax credit.